Breathing Problems in Horses

 According to Traditional Chinese Medicine, Su Zi Jiang Qi works by:

-- Descend Qi from the Upper Jiao to the Lower Jiao
+- Descending Qi from the Upper Jiao to the Lower Jiao

 The main ingredients in Su Zi Jiang Qi are: